iGardening Logo Large Transparent Background

 Pruning Group 2 Clematis: A Complete Guide

-Group 2 clematis are known for their large, showy blooms and their ability to flower twice a year—once in late spring and again in late summer.
+Group 2 clematis are known for their large, showy blooms and ability to flower twice a year—once in late spring and again in late summer.
 These mid-season bloomers are some of the most popular clematis varieties.
 However, to keep them looking their best, proper pruning is essential.
-In this guide, we’ll walk you through how to prune Group 2 clematis for maximum impact, and we’ll also list some popular varieties in this group.
+In this guide, we’ll walk you through how to prune Group 2 clematis for maximum impact and list some popular varieties in this group.

 Understanding Group 2 Clematis